Close

 Academic and Educational Visas

-Student Visa permits enrollment in recognized educational institutions, valid for program duration with extension possibilities based on academic progress.
+Provisional visas are reserved for specific categories including students, volunteers, academics, and researchers.
+Student visas permit enrollment in recognized educational institutions, valid for program duration with extension possibilities based on academic progress.

 Special Categories

-Multiple-Entry Visas are available across most categories for frequent travelers, typically valid for 1-3 years with individual stay limits maintained.
+Multiple-entry visas are available across most categories for frequent travelers, with individual stay limits maintained per entry.

 04